PreciousChicken/blog/content/posts/openzeppelin-erc20-using-ethers-truffle-and-react.md

 [![Truffle deploying PreciousChickenToken](https://www.preciouschicken.com/blog/images/truffle_deploy.png)](https://www.preciouschicken.com/blog/images/truffle_deploy.png)

 I've highlighted the contract address in a yellow box on the above - this is the address on the blockchain that your contract has been deployed to (your address will be similar but different).
+Copy this address to clipboard.

 Now we know this address we have to change the client src code to reflect this.
 Therefore edit *App.js*: